Marcell Ozuna Player Props: Braves vs. Brewers

 Marcell Ozuna At The Plate

-- Ozuna has driven in a run in 28 games this year (32.9%), including 12 games with more than one RBI (14.1%).
-He has also driven in three or more of his team's runs in two contests.
+- Ozuna has driven home a run in 29 games this season (33.7%), including more than one RBI in 15.1% of his games and producing three or more of his team's runs on three occasions..

-- In 33 of 85 games this year, he has scored, and five of those games included multiple runs.
+- He has scored in 34 games this year (39.5%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.